binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 &nbsp;

-There are a few things you need to know in order to use this and be able to reason about what is going to happen.
-This is a side-channel attack which exploits predictable IP fragmentation ID sequence generation on the zombie (fake) host to glean information about the open ports on the target IDS systems will display the scan as coming from the zombie machine you specify (which must be up and meet certain criteria).
-Check the man page.
+There are a few things you need to know in order to use the idle scan and be able to reason about what is going to happen.
+This is a side-channel attack which exploits predictable IP fragmentation ID sequence generation on the zombie (decoy) host to glean information about the open ports on the target.
+Intrusion Detection Systems (IDSs) will display the scan as coming from the zombie machine you specify (which must be up and meet certain criteria).
+Check the man page for further details.

 {linenos=off, lang=bash}
+    # 1.1.1.1:1234 is the IP address and port of the decoy machine.
     nmap -sI 1.1.1.1:1234 <target>

-#### Service Fingerprinting
+#### Service Fingerprinting {#process-and-practises-penetration-testing-reconnaissance-service-fingerprinting}

 Adding to what we've just seen above, the simplest way to attempt to deduce the details of the service running bound to a particular port is to just see what banner is returned, or for HTTP, the `Server` header field.